civol/HDLRuby/tuto/tutorial_sw.md

 __:T:0:::2: 000
 ```

 It indicates that a signal named `__: T:0:::2` has been initialized to 0 (000), and that's all...
 Why is that, and why only that?
 First, this signal with a strange name has been generated by HDLRuby for the internal processing of the sequencer and is required to be initialized to 0.
 So, ok, the simulation did some initialization, but it did not seem to do any execution.
 This is because we did not give any description of the physical environment of the circuit, and especially, we did not say that the clock and the start signal need to change value.
-For describing the behavior of the environment of a circuit, we use a construct called in HDLRuby the *timed process*.
+For describing the behavior of the environment of a circuit, we use a construct called, in HDLRuby, the *timed process*.
 They are somewhat close to sequencers but are not controlled by a clock signal but by physical time.
 So let us add the following code just after the sequencer (but still inside the module `the_counter`:

 ```ruby
    timed do